 Brussels in One day Itinerary – Best of Brussels in a day

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-We stayed in Brussels for a week, and totally loved it.
+We stayed in Brussels for a week and totally loved it.
 This one day in Brussels Itinerary is exactly what we did on our first day of exploration of the city.
-Majority of the popular tourist attractions in Brussels are located in the central part of the city and that’s where we recommend spending the most of your day.
+The majority of the popular tourist attractions in Brussels are located in the central part of the city and that’s where we recommend spending most of your day.

-- Arriving in Brussels – Brussels is served by the Brussels Zaventem Airport (also called Brussel-Nationaal / Bruxelles-National), which is located in the northeast part of Brussels.
-In order to arrive to the city centre from the Brussels Airport you can either take a bus, train or a taxi.
+- Arriving in Brussels – Brussels is served by Brussels Zaventem Airport (also called Brussel-Nationaal / Bruxelles-National), which is located in the northeast part of Brussels.
+In order to arrive at the city centre from the Brussels Airport you can either take a bus, train or a taxi.

 - How to get to Brussels City Centre from the Brussels Zaventem Airport?